-India Sets Executions For The Four Men Convicted In New Delhi Bus Rape And Murder
+India Sets Executions For The 4 Men Convicted In New Delhi Bus Rape And Murder

 A court in India has issued a death warrant for four men convicted in the fatal 2012 gang rape of a college student on a New Delhi bus, a crime that sparked huge demonstrations and a nationwide reckoning over sexual violence in India.

 The men are scheduled to be executed by hanging at 7 a.m. on Jan.
-22, the court in New Delhi announced on Tuesday.
+22, the court in New Delhi announced Tuesday.
 India's president can still stay their execution, but he is not expected to intervene.

 Last month, the Indian Supreme Court rejected a final appeal by one of the men convicted of rape and murder in the attack on a 23-year-old physiotherapy student, who cannot be named under Indian law.
-She has become known across India as "Nirbhaya," or "the Fearless one."
+She has become known across India as "Nirbhaya," or "The Fearless One."

 Prosecutors say she boarded a private bus with a male friend after seeing a film at a movie theater.
-Inside the vehicle, a group of men beat the man with a metal bar, raped the woman, and used the bar to inflict massive internal bleeding to her.
+Inside the vehicle, a group of men beat the man with a metal bar, raped the woman and used the bar to inflict massive internal bleeding to her.
 The two were abandoned on the side of the road.
 About two weeks later, the woman died of her injuries.

 Amid outrage over her death, protests erupted across India, and the country is still grappling with how to confront what activists call a national epidemic of sexual violence against women.
 The "Nirbhaya" case prompted the Indian government to increase prison time for convicted rapists, and fast-track their trials.

-But last month, new and similarly horrific rape cases grabbed headlines, and once again sparked nationwide protests.
+But last month, new and similarly horrific rape cases grabbed headlines and once again sparked nationwide protests.

-In the southern Indian city of Hyderabad, police say a group of men deflated a 27-year-old woman's tires, posed as good Samaritans to trick her — and then gang-raped and murdered her.
+In the southern Indian city of Hyderabad, police say a group of men deflated a 27-year-old woman's tires, posed as good Samaritans to trick her — and then gang-raped and killed her.
 Authorities discovered her burnt body in a wooded area the next day.
-The suspects were arrested but before they could be charged, police shot them dead in what many suspect was an extra-judicial killing, fueled by national anger.
+The suspects were arrested, but before they could be charged, police shot them dead in what many suspect was an extrajudicial killing, fueled by national anger.

-Meanwhile in the northern state of Uttar Pradesh, a 23-year-old woman on her way to testify at court against her alleged rapist was set on fire by a gang of men, allegedly including her rapist.
+Meanwhile, in the northern state of Uttar Pradesh, a 23-year-old woman on her way to testify at court against her alleged rapist was set on fire by a gang of men, allegedly including her man she had accused.
 She also died of her injuries.

 The brutality of these cases has renewed attention on the 2012 "Nirbhaya" case.